Simmons Institute of Funeral Service Inc (Closed 2013)

-|Simmons Institute of Funeral Service Inc||Community College Avg.|
+|Simmons Institute of Funeral Service Inc||(NY) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 yrs but < 4 yrs|

-Source: 2005 (latest year available) IPEDS
+Source: 2013 (or latest year available) IPEDS

 - Much has changed in our world since 1900 when Simmons Institute was founded.
 Educational requirements have moved from a "trade school" approach to obtaining a minimum of a two-year degree through an accredited college program.
 Having the opportunity to establish a solid foundation for further education while learning the arts and skills required to becoming technically competent as a funeral director is what Simmons is all about.
 Simmons Institute is one of the few accredited programs in the nation that maintains and operates an excellent on-site clinical program in which to have the opportunity to obtain invaluable practical experience.
 Personnel are available to teach embalming and restorative art techniques around the clock, seven days a week, 365 days a year.
 The main offices of Simmons Institute of Funeral Service are housed in a two-story brick building, located at 1828 South Avenue, Syracuse, NY.
 The first floor of this building features the main business offices, bookstore, classroom, student lounge, funeral museum and embalming lab.
 On the second floor are two more classrooms, restorative art lab, two extensive product information center (one for preparation room supplies and the other for funeral merchandise), the Library for Funeral Service Education, and the computer center which is open to all students as an extension of the library facility.
 Simmons Institute was the first to develop the Weekend Study program in 1990.Simmons Institute remains one of the very few programs in the United States today that requires a dress code.
 The attitude of being and acting professional will continue to be an important factor.
 Pride in personal appearance is not a given, but becomes a way of life.